Harmless05/YAU/README.md

-# YAU [Documentation is WIP]
+# YAU
 YimAutoUpdater aka YAU is a simple application to update [YimMenu](https://github.com/YimMenu/YimMenu), Lua scripts and inject YimMenu with customizable options

-YAU is based on [Yim-AutoUpdater](https://github.com/Harmless05/Yim-AutoUpdater), a PowerShell script with all the same great features, but in a console window.
+YAU is based on [Yim-AutoUpdater](https://github.com/Harmless05/Yim-AutoUpdater), a PowerShell script with all the same great features, but was in a console window.

 I made YAU because I felt the UI in Yim-AutoUpdater was a little complicated, and this new version as an .exe file is much simpler and faster to use.